foss-for-all/foss-for-all.github.io/content/about/apply.en.md

 > Articles of Incorporation [Article 5 (Membership Qualifications)](/disclosures/legal/articles-of-incorporation/#%ec%a0%9c5%ec%a1%b0-%ed%9a%8c%ec%9b%90%ec%9d%98-%ec%9e%90%ea%b2%a9)
 > Members of this organization are those who agree with its founding purpose, submit the prescribed application form, and are approved by the Board of Directors.

+We are currently reviewing procedures and regulations for those who wish to contribute by paying membership dues but find it difficult to participate in organization activities.
+Please wait a little longer!

 ## Membership Application and Approval Process

 1. Click the button below to fill out and submit the membership application form.